 My symptoms qualify for what is known as PAWS (post-acute withdrawal syndrome).
 Various addiction websites say PAWS can last anywhere from a few weeks to two years.
 This is the bullshit in the fine print that the sobriety commercials fail to mention.
 This felt unacceptable to my addictive personality, which is fueled by instant gratification.
 A month is a long time when you’re taking things day-by-day (or minute-by-minute).
 Who’s got years to deal with suboptimal performance?

 I can only hope I do.
 What’s the alternative?
 To keep drinking?
 Where does that option put me in two years?
-Do the math.
-Even if nothing gets worse (which it would—that’s how alcoholism works), the best-case scenario is that I’m currently four years away from the life I want.
-At this point, I’m eight months closer.
+Even if nothing gets worse (which it would—that’s how alcohol use disorder works), the best-case scenario is that I’d still be struggling.
+At this point, I’m eight months closer to the life I want.
 Time moves fast in a slow and grueling kind of way.

 Everyone experiences sobriety differently.
-But if you’re new and struggling, here’s an excerpt from my journal—Day 30.
-Maybe it will help adjust your expectations—both good and bad.
+But if you’re new and struggling, here’s an excerpt from my journal—Maybe it will help adjust your expectations—both good and bad.

 I have not forgotten the parched brain buzz that greeted me every morning for years.
 I do not miss feeling intoxicated in the evening or falling asleep in a stupor.
 The cycle of clawing my way out of a hole each morning only to slide back each evening has been broken.
 Now, I begin and end each day with gratitude for this perspective.
 Treating my body with kindness feels like a stay of execution.